tkhang1999/CZ4015-Call-Me-Maybe/README.md

 # Simulation of a Cellular Telephony Network

+## Analysis and Implementation
+1. Pseudocode for the simulation program can be found from `pseudocode` folder, including one for Event-Scheduling simulation and one for Process-Oriented simulation
+2. Analysis works include Input Modeling, Warm-Up Analysis, and Output Analysis, which can be found from `analysis` folder.
+3. Implementation of the Event-Scheduling simulation can be found from `simulation` folder.

 ## Problem statement
 The telecommunication company XPhone has been receiving complaints from its subscribers regarding quality of service (QoS) along a 40 km long highway connecting two major cities.